opsdroid/opsdroid/docs/configuration.md

 All python logging levels are available in opsdroid. `level` can be set to `debug`, `info`, `warning`, `error` and `critical`.

-You may not want opsdroid to log to the console, for example, if you are using the shell connector.
-However, if running in a container you may want exactly that.
-Setting `console` to `true` or `false` will enable or disable console logging.
+You may not want opsdroid to log to the console, for example, using the shell connector.
+However, if running in a container, you may want exactly that.
+Setting `console: false` and `rich: false` will disable console logging.

 The default locations for the logs are: